HassanAlam55/python-homework/.ipynb_checkpoints/README-checkpoint.md

 Hassan Alam

-To test run all "main.ipynb" in each folder.
+To test run all "main.ipynb" in each "main" sub-folder of PyBank and PyRamen.